-Let’s say you just got in a wreck and your Toyota Camry needs $4,000 in repairs, but your insurance will only cover $3,000.
+Let’s say you just got in a wreck and your car needs $4,000 in repairs, but your insurance will only cover $3,000.
 What’s the deal?
-Well, you can thank your car insurance deductible for that.
+Well, it has to do with your car insurance deductible.
 In this article, we’ll explain what a car insurance deductible really is, when you need to pay it, and whether you should choose a high or low one.

 In this article: